xRET2pwn/xret2pwn.github.io/_posts/2022-04-24-Access_Token_Part0x01.md

 2. Revert2Self
 3. Make Token

-In up coming posts I will take about how to build token vault to store your tokens.
+In up coming posts I'm gonna talk about how to build token vault to store your tokens.

 # Access Token Manipulation (Steal Token)

-How many time you use steal token,  Revert2Self,and Make token in C2 like Cobalt Strike ?
+How many time did you use steal_token,  Revert2Self, and Make_token modules in C2 like Cobalt Strike?
 Too much, right?!

 In this section I will show you how to write your own Access Token Manipulation in C/C++.